India is a truly magical country, and has sat on top of many bucket lists since the notion of ticking off life experiences first began.

 Namaste – you’ve finally made it to India!
 Acclimatize yourself to the burning heat, get used to the beeping horns and embrace a new way of life for the next seven days.

 To truly understand India, a good starting point would be getting to know one of its most famous sons.
-For a simple but striking memorial to the former Prime Minister and activist Mahatma Ghandi, visit Raj Ghat.
+For a simple but striking memorial to Mahatma Gandhi, the leader of the Indian independence movement, visit Raj Ghat.
 From there take a short walk down to the National Gandhi museum.
-If you still want to learn more about the great historical figure, Ghandi Smitri is the spot where he spent his final days of his life.
+If you still want to learn more about the great historical figure, Gandhi Smitri is the spot where he spent his final days of his life.

 Next, check out the colossal India Gate and soak up some more culture by the spiritual banks of the Sikh Gurudwara Bangla Sahib Temple.